Cyber Security

 Identify Key Components of Cybersecurity Costs

-• Technology Costs: The expenses associated with hardware, software, and subscriptions for security tools can be substantial.
+• Tools: The expenses associated with hardware, software, and subscriptions for security tools can be substantial.
 Companies must allocate funds for critical technologies such as firewalls, intrusion detection systems, and antivirus software.
 Depending on the firm's size and complexity, these costs can range from $10,000 to over $500,000 each year.
 Is your organization equipped with the necessary tools?

-• Incident Response Costs: It's vital to budget for potential breaches, which include forensic investigations, legal fees, and public relations efforts.
+• Breach Costs: It's vital to budget for potential breaches, which include forensic investigations, legal fees, and public relations efforts.
 The average cost of a data breach in the U.S. was approximately $9.36 million in 2020.
 This underscores the importance of being prepared.
 How ready is your organization to respond?

 • Insurance Costs: Cyber insurance premiums are crucial for protecting against financial losses from data breaches and cyberattacks.
-Business cyber insurance accounts for about 75% of total premiums in the market, with coverage amounts ranging from $1 million to $100 million per claim.
+Business insurance accounts for about 75% of total premiums in the market, with coverage amounts ranging from $1 million to $100 million per claim.
 Have you considered the role of insurance in your cybersecurity strategy?

 Each slice of the pie represents a different category of cybersecurity costs.
 The size of each slice shows how much that category contributes to the overall cybersecurity budget.
 A larger slice means a bigger expense in that area.